a1928375/Arrays-Java-Inbuilt-Lists-Autoboxing-and-Unboxing/README.md

 	 (3) Hint:

-		To replay a song, consider what happened when we went back and forth from a city before we started tracking the direction we were going.
+		(i) To replay a song, consider what happened when we went back and forth from a city before we started tracking the direction we were going.

-		As an optional extra, provide an option to remove the current song from the playlist (hint: listiterator.remove()
+		(ii) As an optional extra, provide an option to remove the current song from the playlist (hint: listiterator.remove()